uol-soc-teachingrepos/COMP2421-Numerical-Computation/cw/exam.md

 *This exam formed part of the assessment of this module that students took in 2021/22.
 You may wish to use it to help in your revision for the final exam.*

 *Support is provided through the MS Class Team.
-Solutions will be provided shortly*
+[Solutions are available for checking answers](./solutions-exam.md).*

 This exam is worth 60% of the credit of this module.